 - Pop-Cultural Osmosis: After Jagger, Richards is probably the most famous member of the Stones.
 But he is perhaps more iconic as an apparently immortal junkie than he is as a guitar legend.

 - Smoking Is Cool: Still smokes like a chimney at age 70 and looks bad-ass while doing it.

-- Smoking Is Not Cool: On the other hand his body has visibly suffered from decades of tobacco and drug abuse.
+- Smoking Is Not Cool: On the other hand, his body has visibly suffered from decades of substance abuse — although that's down to more than just smoking.

 - Solo Side Project: Basically, Keith's entire solo career.
 For him, the Stones have always been his number one priority.
 Still, in an interview he claimed his only regret in life was "getting busted for drug possession".